peach-xiao/EMRT/README.md

 # Enhancing Multi-scale Representations with Transformer for Remote Sensing Image Semantic Segmentation
 ## Introduction

-This is the code of EMRT....
+This repository is a Paddle implementation for our paper.